Painting on Location

 three days after painting washed fresco

 The only difference between the two is some small cracks I hadn't noticed when it was dry.
 Some washed off blue bleed into the cracks.
 There are no other cracks in the fresco.
 I'm going to try the next one with the marble dust intonaco thin enough to put on with a brush.
-I wish Sinopia had some marble meal, which is a little courser then dust.
+I wish Sinopia had some marble meal, which is a little courser than dust.

 no crack with crack